Diogomadeira97/Dietpi-NAS/README.md

 • Offsite backups at least every month.

-• Different passwords for each variable in [default-variables.sh](Conf/default/default-variables.sh) ().
+• Different passwords for each variable in [default-variables.sh](Conf/default/default-variables.sh).

+<a name="• "></a>

 ## Tips:

-Copy the text of [default-variables.sh](Conf/default/default-variables.sh) to a code editor and, with the help of a password generator, fill in all the information. when the script opens in this part, use Crtl+6 and then Crtl+K to delete everything.
+Copy the text of [default-variables.sh](Conf/default/default-variables.sh) to a code editor and, with the help of a password generator, fill in all the information. when the script opens in this [part](#default-variables), use Crtl+6 and then Crtl+K to delete everything.
 Fill in with the text you created.

 ## Installation: